rrovetto/Orbital-Space-Ontology-Project/README.md

   An ontology of STM concepts, to include organization, coordination and other activities for traffic in the orbital space environment.

 ## Desiderata (How you can help)
-* _Needs_: formal collaborations, mentors, sponsors, contributors, a team environment, study options or employment options for the author.
+* _Needs_: Financial support, formal collaborations, mentors, contributors, a team environment, study options or employment options for the author.
-* The author seeks a PhD fellowship.
-If you are a professor interested in Rovetto as a PhD student, please make contact.
+* A PhD study opportunity to do this work.
+(Professors interested in me as a PhD student should make contact)
-* Co-authors to complete and write papers, ideally funded (please contact--many papers on the shelf)
+* Co-authors to complete and write papers (please contact--many papers on the shelf)
-* University professors and companies to partner with and apply for grants
+* University professors and companies to formall partner with and apply to grants
 * Formal collaborations, e.g., contract work, regular employment, internships, etc.
 * Grants (e.g., with NASA, ESA, EU, etc.)